 The level of a Principal Designer’s skills, knowledge and expertise (SKE) should be proportionate to the complexity of the project, and the range and nature of the risks involved.
-To this end, they must be able to prove that they have appropriate expertise in this area.
+To this end, they must be able to prove that they have appropriate principal designer competence and expertise in this area.
 This will involve having:

 Examples of demonstrating skills, knowledge and experience might involve:

 The Principal Designer’s appointment should include any design work that continues into the construction phase, and any design issues needing modification that arise during.

 Our opinion is that a Principal Designer should be in place for as long as there is a need for them, but where principal designer appointment finishes before the end of the project, they must brief the Principal Contractor fully on matters relevant to any subsequent construction work, and should also pass the health and safety file on to them.
 This ensures that standards are maintained throughout the handover to the end of the project.

 There is a lot of preparatory work involved in designing good Health and Safety measures into the Pre-Construction, Construction and Post-Construction phases.

 During the earliest phase, the Principal Designer is in charge of coordinating the other designers’ H&S measures.
 They will provide new H&S-relevant information to designers as it becomes available, and will also consider how the risks in the various sections of the project interact, and will ensure that they are mitigated appropriately.